 Success Requires Collaboration and Flexibility

 Let’s compare the “composition” she is working on to the one that’s on your easel now.
 Both you and the designer have considered the design or theme you are creating.
 Yours is the canvas you are finishing up, adding the final details to complement the Center of Interest – the main subject – in your painting.
 That doesn’t mean you haven’t put a lot of effort into making those details just right.

-The “composition” the designer is working on may be a single room, a whole house, and apartment or business office.
-She, too, has given careful thought to the design or the theme – “the look” of the total project, just as you have for your painting.
+The “composition” the designer is working on a single room, a whole house, an apartment, or a business office.
+She, too, has given careful thought to the design or the theme – “the look” of the total project, as you have for your painting.
 Her distinctive look consists of many parts – color coordination, furniture, carpets, window treatments, and finishes from paint to wallpaper.
 Moreover, yes, the artwork she will hang on the walls – possibly yours.
 It all has to “work together” to create the perfect look her client expects.

 Here’s what you must know if you want to sell your “composition” to her to hang on a wall in her “composition.”
-Your painting is one of the “details” – probably not the Center of Interest, nor where she or her client has spent the greater part of the overall budget.
+Your painting is one of the “details” – probably not the Center of Interest, nor where she or her client has spent the more significant part of the overall budget.
 That doesn’t mean your painting is unimportant!
-If it’s wrong for the spot in her overall composition it can detract from, or ruin, the whole – but it’s still a “detail.”
+If it’s wrong for the spot in her overall composition, it can detract from, or ruin, the whole – but it’s still a “detail.”

-Nevertheless, remember – IT’S A HUGE MARKET – more than 10 times larger than the gallery market you may be working so hard to break into and your “fame” as an artist is far less important to the designer than it is to a collector.
+Nevertheless, remember – IT’S A HUGE MARKET – more than ten times larger than the gallery market you may be working so hard to break into and your “fame” as an artist is far less critical to the designer than it is to a collector.

 By Dick Harrison (Full-time Successful Art Rep to Interior Designers for more than 20 years)